Periodic and chaotic dynamics in a map-based neuron model

 Let $x_0$ be a fixed point for $f$.
 The point $x_0$ is called \emph{hyperbolic} if $\abs{f'(x_0)}\neq1$.
 The number $\mu=f'(x_0)$ is called the \emph{multiplier} of the fixed point.
 Consider a one-dimensional discrete dynamical system depending on a parameter $a$

 where $f$ is smooth with respect to both $x$ and $a$.
 Let $x_0$ be a hyperbolic fixed point of the system.
 While the parameter $a$ varies, the hyperbolicity condition can be violated.
 The bifurcation associated with the appearance of the multiplier $\mu=1$ is called \emph{fold} or \emph{tangent} and with the appearance of the multiplier $\mu=-1$ \emph{flip} or \emph{period-doubling}.
+Alternatively a fold bifurcation is called a \emph{saddle-node} bifurcation.
 Let us recall a classical result concerning these bifurcations (\cite[Th.
 4.1 and 4.3]{kuznetsov}).